pallets/flask/docs/quickstart.rst

             /hello.html

 For templates you can use the full power of Jinja2 templates.
-Head over to the the official `Jinja2 Template Documentation
+Head over to the official `Jinja2 Template Documentation
 <http://jinja.pocoo.org/2/documentation/templates>`_ for more information.

 Here is an example template: